Keyboard shortcuts

 --typeRequired.
 Type identifier.

 <id>Required positional argument identifying the object to delete.
+For entities that use identifier: $path, this is the workspace-relative file path.

 The command prompts for confirmation unless you pass the global --yes flag.